cactuzhead/Advanced-Progress-Bars/index.md

 > Note: The code block example on the settings page will only include one progress bar.
 You will need to manually add any additional progress bars once pasted into Obsidian.

 ## Light & Dark Settings
 ![Light and Dark](/docs/assets/Obsidian Advanced Progress Bars - Settings - Light and Dark.png)

 These two buttons (`Light` & `Dark`) will change **ALL** the color settings to their respective defaults.
-All other settings will remain unchanged.
+All other settings will remain unchanged.<br>
 **Note:** once selected, all previous colors will be lost forever and can *not* be retrieved.

 ## Progress Bar Settings